 As we all know, reading makes us better writers.
 But, if you’re anything like me, you may need a target or two to encourage you to get your head down and read, or indeed, write.
 This is where The Monthly Reading Challenge comes in!
 The object of the challenges is to set yourself reading targets for the month ahead and generally feel good when you finally hit your goal!

-If you succeed with your reading goal, you will be added to "The Book Club" group where you will be able to access your reading scores.
 So, below are some kind of basic rules of what you need to do if you decide to take a part in reading challenge:

 On the 1st to 5th day of the month post a message on the board, stating how many books you're planning to read for that month

 You can read almost anything you like.
 Please try and be specific - I will not accept "four or five" and the like

 Let us know what you’re planning to read – if you know, it's okay if you don’t

 Come back to this forum at the end of the NEXT month and post your update

 In order to keep the forum running smoothly, please post only twice- 1st time with your sign up and 2nd time with your reviews

 If you want to post reviews one by one make sure to edit your original 'reviews' post instead of making new ones all over again

 Choose how to show us that you've read your books (evidence).
 Your choices are:

 Review in WDC port (please provide link in forum)